qf6101/adaqs/README.md

 (1) We propose a novel AdaQS algorithm to rank sparsely represented documents with additive ensembles of regression trees with default directions.
 The experiments show that our proposed algorithm achieves intensively better performance than a straightforward extension of quickscorer.

-(2) We implement an efficient C++ library of AdaQS algorithm which loads XGBoost format model (both binary format and dump format) and predicts scores for sparse data sets (e.g., libsvm format).
+(2) We implement an efficient C++ library of the AdaQS algorithm which loads XGBoost format model (both binary format and dump format) and predicts scores for sparse data sets (e.g., libsvm format).
 This library is used only for experimental analysis and is made unavailable to commercial use.

-(3) We also propose to speedup prediction process with empirical condition distributions statistically inferred from a historical data set.
+(3) We also propose to speedup the prediction process with empirical condition distributions statistically inferred from a historical data set.

 ## QuickScorer in Brief

 Given a GBDT or LtR model with a set of regression trees, quickscorer encodes each tree node with a bitvector.
 For an input instance, it divides the tree nodes into true nodes and false nodes based on the instance's Boolean condition evaluation on them.
 The proposed encoding mechanism induces that the leftmost one bit of logical AND of all the false nodes' bitvectors for each tree implies its exit leaf.

 Quickscorer transforms the trees into a suite of flat structures and searches in them along the features.
-This strategy saves a lot of repetitive comparisons in the previous methods that search along individual trees in depth first manner.
+This strategy saves a lot of repetitive comparisons in the previous methods that search along individual trees in a depth-first manner.
 When the number of trees grows large, the improvement is very significant.

 ## Regression Trees with Default Directions